What is the Intake Form Feature?

 - Go to Custom Features > Intake Form

-- Click on the History tab
+- Click the History tab

 Information Displayed: